 Ben Shoshan told Allergic Living he has seen this hesitation a number of times with his patients.
 He remembers one 7-year-old in particular, Yohan-Thomas Sénéchal, who has a wheat allergy and experienced anaphylaxis after eating a bite of pizza that was not intended for him.

 The Montreal Gazette reported that Yohan-Thomas began running around in a panic, making it impossible for his mother to administer one of his two epinephrine auto-injectors.
-When the paramedics arrived, they said Yohan-Thomas was stable enough not to receive epinephrine.
-But by the time the boy reached the emergency department, he told the doctors that he feared for his life.
+When the paramedics arrived, they said Yohan-Thomas was stable enough and did not require epinephrine.
+Yet, by the time the boy reached the emergency department, he told the doctors that he feared for his life.

 He then went into cardiorespiratory arrest, and had to be resuscitated and intubated.
 Yohan-Thomas recovered with multiple doses of epinephrine.
 But according to Ben-Shoshan: “This probably would have been prevented had he gotten epinephrine earlier.”